DaveParillo/intermediate-cpp/_sources/beginnings/vim.rst

    - `Emacs <http://www.gnu.org/software/emacs/>`_

    Both vim and emacs are included on the Mesa server.
-   If you have already downloaded ``git``, then you also have vimm.
+   If you have already downloaded ``git``, then you also have vim.
-   Git provides a subset of linux utilities, including vim.
+   Git provides a subset of the Gnu/linux utilities, including vim.